 Even though we're talking about hitting the ball with power, it's very important to understand that a lot of pitches that you get will not be possible to hit with power.
 Sometimes we have to hit a low and outside pitch to right field because we have two strikes or somebody is on base, and we may not be able to hit that ball with much power.

-If you're only goal is to hit everything with great power, you'll over-swing at a lot of pitches that you could have gotten a base hit on with a better approach.
+If your only goal is to hit everything with great power, you'll over-swing at a lot of pitches that you could have gotten a base hit on with a better approach.

-We have a website that you can visit for more information, and there's tons of great ideas all over the internet.
+We have a website that you can visit for more information, and there are tons of great ideas all over the internet.